12 Proven Ways to Save on Textbooks

 12. Put it on the right credit card.

 Credit cards are a huge temptation for students, so if you're going to dive in here, get it right from the beginning.
 Don't stop at that table on the quad where they're giving away free t-shirts when you fill out an application!
 Do your research.
 Look for a card that offers cash back or reward points that you can use to book travel home or for Spring Break.
-Check out our list of the best credit cards for college students.
+Check out our list of the best credit cards for beginners.
 We keep it updated with the latest best offers.